The Glasgow Community Energy project has been developed by local people on a largely voluntary basis over the last six years.

 It started life in 2015 as Radical Renewable Art + Activism Fund (RRAAF) project, which aimed to establish a new ethical and autonomous funding source for radical art and activism, by investing in renewable energy technologies.
 This was seen as a radical alternative to existing public/private funding streams, particularly corporate sponsorship from the fossil fuel companies causing climate change.

-The Project Timeline below shows how RRAAF evolved into Glasgow Community Energy (GCE) – a project focused on connecting and empowering local communities across the city of Glasgow – and the many individuals and organisations who have been involved along the way.
+The Project Timeline below details how RRAAF evolved into Glasgow Community Energy – a project focused on connecting and empowering local communities across the city of Glasgow – and the many individuals and organisations who have been involved along the way.

 6 October 2015 – Radical Renewable Art + Activism Fund (RRAAF) crowdfunding campaign launched by Ellie Harrison.

-17 December 2015 – Opportunities for new Community Energy: A Scoping Report for the Radical Renewable Art + Activism Fund launched at Centre for Contemporary Arts (CCA), Glasgow.
+17 December 2015 – Opportunities for new Community Energy: A Scoping Report for the Radical Renewable Art + Activism Fund launched at Centre for Contemporary Arts (CCA), Glasgow (pictured above).

 23 – 24 July 2016 – crowdfunding backers and members of the public invited to attend the RRAAF Founding Symposium at CCA, Glasgow to agree the new organisation’s aims and values.
 Decision taken to constitute as a Community Benefit Society (BenCom).